Xetera/notes/docs/american_gov/chapter4.md

 * Are they from a safe or unsafe district?

 #### Trustree Representative
-Trustee representatives vote what he feels is the best for the district.
+Trustee representatives vote for what they feels is the best for the district.

 #### Delegate representatives
-Delegate representatives is how congressman from unsafe districts vote.
-The congressman votes exactly the way the conkstitutents want.
-Even if they disagree with the choice of the constituents.
+Delegate representatives is how congressmen from unsafe districts vote.
+The congressman votes exactly the way the constitutents want.
+Even if they disagree with their choice.

 #### Organizational View
 The organization votes through the agreement of an organization.
 Ex: Republicans voting against every bill Obama wants to pass.